andymeneely/squib/API.md

 # Pixels and Other Units

 By default, Squib thinks in pixels.
 This decision was made so that we can have pixel-perfect layouts without automatically scaling everything, even though working in units is sometimes easier.
-To convert, we provide the `Deck#inch` method, as shown in

-`samples/units.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/units.rb)
+To convert, we provide the `Deck#inch` method, as shown in `samples/units.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/units.rb)

+{include:file:samples/units.rb}

 # Specifying Colors

-Squib uses the `rcairo` [color parser](https://github.com/rcairo/rcairo/blob/master/lib/cairo/color.rb) to accepts a variety of color specifications, along with over [300 pre-defined constants](https://github.com/rcairo/rcairo/blob/master/lib/cairo/colors.rb).
-Here are some examples from `samples/colors.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/colors.rb)
+Colors can be specified in a wide variety of ways, mostly in a hex-string.
+Take a look at the examples from `samples/colors.rb`, found [here](https://github.com/andymeneely/squib/tree/master/samples/colors.rb)

 {include:file:samples/colors.rb}

+Under the hood, Squib uses the `rcairo` [color parser](https://github.com/rcairo/rcairo/blob/master/lib/cairo/color.rb) to accepts a variety of color specifications, along with over [300 pre-defined constants](https://github.com/rcairo/rcairo/blob/master/lib/cairo/colors.rb).

 # Specifying Files

-All files opened for reading (e.g. for `png` and `xlsx`) are opened relative to the current directory.
+All files opened for reading or writing (e.g. for `png` and `xlsx`) are opened relative to the current directory.
+Files opened for writing (e.g. for `save_png`) will be overwritten without warning.

+# Custom Layouts

+Working with x-y coordinates can be tiresome, and ideally everything in a game prototype should be data-driven.
+To counter this, many Squib methods allow for a `layout` to be set.
+In essence, layouts are a way of setting default values for `x, y, width` and `height`.

+To use a layout, set the `layout:` option on a `Deck.new` command to point to a YAML file.
+Any command that allows a `layout` option can be set with a Ruby symbol or String, and the command will then load the specified `x`, `y`, `width`, and `height`.
+The individual command can also override these options.

+Note: YAML is very finnicky about having tabs in the file.
+Use two spaces for indentation instead.

+See the `use_layout` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/)

+{include:file:samples/use_layout.rb}